News Stories from Thailand and South East Asia

 Ewan MacDougall is a student in his last year at university.
 He recounts his first train journey in Thailand, the problems of the language, and the difficulties of a foreigner travelling alone in what is still a very "foreign" country.
 Photos from Thailand by Train archives.

+Once I'd got my ticket I went to join the other passengers waiting on the platform.
 It had not been an easy journey to the train station.
 This was 2006 and I had only recently started my year as a volunteer English teacher.
 It was one of my first trips away from Mae Chan, a small village in the far North of Thailand where I was working.
 I was on my way to the central region of Thailand, another small village, Tharua just outside Ayutthaya an ancient Thai capital.